US STOCKS-Wall St set for higher open on J&J vaccine cheer, stimulus optimism | Business

 US STOCKS-Wall St set for higher open on J&J vaccine cheer, stimulus optimism

-Wall Street's major averages were set to open sharply higher on Monday as bond markets calmed after a month-long selloff, while encouraging updates on the vaccine and stimulus fronts strengthened bets over a swift economic recovery.
-Shares of cruise liner and hotel operators, and carriers including Carnival Corp, Hilton, Delta Air Lines Inc and American Airlines gained between 1.8% and 4.6% premarket.
+Wall Street's major averages rose 1.5% on Monday as bond markets calmed after a month-long selloff, while encouraging updates on the vaccine and stimulus fronts strengthened bets over a swift economic recovery.
+Shares of cruise liner and hotel operators, and carriers including Carnival Corp, Hilton, Delta Air Lines Inc and American Airlines gained between 1.8% and 4.6%.

 U.S. bond yields eased on Monday after a swift rise last month on expectations of accelerated inflation due to bets on an economic rebound.
 The U.S. 10-year treasury yield eased to 1.446% after hitting a one-year high of 1.614%.
 "The angst over rising yields is going to subside with yield levels clearly calming down while positive vaccine and stimulus updates will also support (markets) as it's very good news for the economy and corporate earnings," said Art Hogan, chief market strategist at National Securities in New York.

-Sectors that stand to benefit more from an economic rebound outperformed, with lenders Bank of America Corp, Citigroup Inc and JPMorgan Chase & Co jumping between 1.3% and 2.2%, and energy firms Chevron Corp and Exxon Mobil Corp between 1.8% and 2.6%.
+All major S&P sectors were higher with those that stand to benefit more from an economic rebound outperforming.
+Financials , energy and materials gained between 2% to 3%.
 Wall Street's main indexes ended lower last week, with the Nasdaq suffering its worst week in four months, as a rise in long-dormant yields signaled bonds are more serious investment competition, sparking a pullback in high-valuation tech stocks.

-Later in the day, investors will look to ISM's U.S. manufacturing activity data for February which is expected to be largely unchanged from January.
+Investors will look to ISM's U.S. manufacturing activity data for February at 10 a.m.
+ET which is expected to be largely unchanged from January.
 Warren Buffett's enthusiasm for the future of America and his company Berkshire Hathaway Inc has not been dimmed by the coronavirus pandemic, according to his annual letter to investors.
 Berkshire's shares rose about 2.3%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)